 In college, it's all about saving money.
 With textbook and tuition prices at their highest rates in years, who has the cash to pay for regular salon manicures?
 That's why it's important for every college girl to know how to do her own nails.
 I've been doing my own nails for years, and there's just no reason to go to a salon regularly when you can do the exact same thing yourself for next to nothing!

-Here are the steps for achieving a flawless manicure at home:
+Here are the steps for giving yourself a flawless manicure at home:

 10 Steps to a Perfect DIY Manicure